lithops-cloud/lithops/config/compute/ibm_vpc.md

 # Lithops and IBM Virtual Private Cloud

-The IBM VPC client of Lithops can provide a truely serverless user experience on top of IBM VPC where Lithops creates new VM instances dynamically in runtime and scale Lithops jobs against generated VMs.
-Alternatively Lithops can start and stop existing VM instances.
+The IBM VPC client of Lithops can provide a truely serverless user experience on top of IBM VPC where Lithops creates new VSIs (Virtual Server Instance)  dynamically in runtime and scale Lithops jobs against generated VSIs.
+Alternatively Lithops can start and stop existing VSI instances.

 ## IBM VPC
 The assumption that you already familiar with IBM Cloud, have your IBM IAM API key created (you can create new keys [here](https://cloud.ibm.com/iam/apikeys)), have valid IBM COS account, region and resource group.